Perris torture case: Chilling 911 call, disturbing details of abuse released

-RIVERSIDE, Calif. --The parents accused of abusing and torturing their children in Perris appeared in court Wednesday for a key hearing, where a judge will weigh whether there is enough evidence for the two to go on trial.
+RIVERSIDE, Calif. --The parents accused of abusing and torturing their children in Perris appeared in court Wednesday for a key hearing.

 David and Louise Turpin appeared in Superior Court in Riverside.
 The two allegedly starved their children, and in some cases chained them to their beds.

+The prosecution put witnesses on the stand to make out their case against the couple.
+By the end of Wednesday or potentially Thursday, the judge will decide if there is enough evidence to take the case to trial.

-During the court hearing, Deputy Manny Campos spoke on behalf of one of the Turpin children and revealed disturbing details about the kids' squalid living conditions and the physical and sexual abuse some endured.
+During the court hearing, Deputy Manny Campos took the stand and spoke about his interviews with one of the Turpin children.
+He revealed more disturbing details about the kids' squalid living conditions and the physical and sexual abuse some endured.

 MORE: Outline of accusations against Turpin parents